UTOSS/community/README.md

 To join our club, we ask that you:

-1. Show up in person to our weekly meetings
+1. Show up in person to our weekly meetings (at least 75% attendance)
-1. Make meaningful contributions in whichever division you are a contributor to
+1. Make a meaningful contribution to a project we are working on

+Once you have completed these two tasks, you will become a member of the club.
+We ask that you continue to attend 75% of meetings as well as continue making contributions to our projects to remain a member.

 As our goal is to build open source leaders, we will give strong priority to members who are actively making and/or working towards contributions.
 If you